 You’ll, of course, want to start by disabling Avahi and other mDNS clients.
 However, individual programs may also send mDNS and DNS-SD broadcasts.
 You either need to disable mDNS support in these programs, if they’ve an option for it, or block outgoing mDNS broadcasts in your firewall.
 This article will focus on the latter option.

 mDNS broadcasts to port 5353 over UDP.
 Silencing it’s as easy as blocking that one specific port.
-The rest of the article will cover how to block outgoing mDNS with the default firewalls on CentOS, Fedora, and Ubuntu.
+The rest of the article will cover how to block outgoing mDNS with the default firewalls on CentOS, Fedora Linux, and Ubuntu.

 Ubuntu uses the Uncomplicated Firewall (UFW) by default.
 Assuming you’ve already configured your UFW firewall, the following command adds a rule to block outgoing mDNS broadcasts from:

 Note that we’re using a deny rule instead of a drop rule.
 You often want to use a drop rule to hide the fact that anything took action to block a connection.
 However, you don’t need to worry about this as this all happens on your local computer and no information leaks out of the system.
 Local services that rely on mDNS will be able to provide better feedback when they know their packets were blocked instead of having them silently dropped.

 CentOS and Fedora Linux uses FirewallD by default.
 Assuming you’ve already configured your FirewallD firewall, the following commands adds a rule to block outgoing mDNS broadcasts:

 Remember to verify that your firewall rules do what you expect by inspecting the firewall logs and monitoring network traffic.